hlian/hao.codes/_drafts/typelits.md

 ## Type-level API specification might be some kind of reprieve for the tired and overworked web programmer of 2016

-Nowhere is the excess and waste of late 2000s-to-2010s programming more evident than to stand beneath the teetering tower of "web frameworks" we have constructed for ourselves.
-Varying in language, size, documentation, there is no logical choice of the one best web framework for any project.
-In place of logic we have resorted to a kind of identity politicking, where something about framework X says something about the user who chooses to use X, and why and how she is different and odder than users of Y and Z.
+Nowhere is the excess of late 2000s-to-2010s programming more evident than the moment when you are asked to scroll through and pick a web framework framework out of a list.
+Varying in language, size, and culture, there is no logical process you could come up with that would help you pick the one best web framework for any project.
+Instead the programming community has resorted to a kind of identity politicking: using framework X says something about you and thank goodness because someone who wouldn't use framework X would be extremely Y and Z.

-I want to cast all this aside and tell you, the weary overtaxed programmer, that these frameworks are inherently wrong.
-These frameworks are built on a singular idea that leads them down the wrong road, making you work harder and longer than you have to when you could be with your family and your loved ones and your books and your dogs.
-That idea is this: _routing_.
+I want to cast all this aside and tell you, the weary web programmer, no matter what choice you make you will have made the wrong one.
+That these frameworks are built on a singular idea that leads them down the wrong road, making you work harder and longer than you have to when you could be with your loved ones.
+That most of these frameworks (but not all!) have cut corners – accepting received wisdom when it is in fact of received foolhardiness – on one of the most important, most fundamental parts of figuring out how to write a web service: _routing_.

 ## Routing

-Routing, as an approximation, is pattern matching on the HTTP request path, when a request comes in, in order to determine which function to call
+Defining routing is tricky.
+Routing is many things, but the first one that comes to mind probably the idea of playing traffic cop to the HTTP request path.
+When a request comes in, we have to determine which function to call.
+Most frameworks let you declare the hierarchy of routes at runtime, whether through an embedded domain-specific language or something similar.
+Here as our canonical example is the first couple of lines for a Rails app trying to route a reddit-like online community website:

 ```ruby
 Barnacles::Application.routes.draw do